What's New

 Australia’s uranium reserves are the world’s largest, with around one-third of global resources.
-Australia is also the world’s third largest producer behind Kazakhstan and Canada.
+Australia is also the world’s fourth largest producer behind Kazakhstan, Canada and Namibia.

-Australia generated $564 million in export earnings from uranium in FY2021-22 with potential for further growth as recent global energy trends reinforce the benefits of nuclear generation, including energy security, low emissions and reliable supply.
+Australia generated $812 million in export earnings from uranium in FY2022-23 with potential for further growth as recent global energy trends reinforce the benefits of nuclear generation, including energy security, low emissions and reliable supply.

 Australia’s uranium can only be used for peaceful purposes under bilateral agreements with customer countries.